 Try These Alternatives First:

-Instead of dangerous chemical drain cleaners, first, try your trusty plunger.
+Instead of fixing your clogged drain with a chemical cleaner, first, try your trusty plunger.
 And if that doesn’t do the trick, you can try some of these safer remedies: Pour half a cup of baking soda and half a cup of white vinegar down the drain.
 You will want to let it sit for thirty to sixty minutes, followed by rinsing with a lot of hot water.

 You can also try an eco-friendly, non-toxic, enzymatic drain cleaner.
 These cleaners use live enzymes (or bacteria) that eat the clog.
 They usually take 24 hours to clear an obstruction and work best for organic clogs caused by hair, soap, or grease.